jundalisay/superb/content/en/research/spinoza/simple-ethics/part-5/propositions-11-20.md

-+++
-title=  "Propositions 11-20"

-date=  2015-09-09
+---
+title: "Propositions 11 to 20"
-image=  "/covers/ethics.jpg"
+image: "/covers/ethics.jpg"
-linkb=  "/research/spinoza/simple-ethics/part-5/propositions-1-10"
-linkbtext=  "props 1-10"
-linkf=  "/research/spinoza/simple-ethics/part-5/propositions-21-28"
-linkftext=  "props 21-28"
-# btext=  Props 11-20
-+++
+description: "The remaining portion of my Ethics is concerned with the way leading to freedom"
+icon: /icons/spinoza.png
+author: Spinoza
+weight: 8
+---

-#### 11. In proportion as a mental image is referred to more objects, so is it more frequent, or more often vivid, and occupies the mind more.
+### 11. In proportion as a mental image is referred to more objects, so is it more frequent, or more often vivid, and occupies the mind more.

-#### 12. The mental images of things are more easily associated with the images referred to things which we clearly and distinctly understand, than with others.
+### 12. The mental images of things are more easily associated with the images referred to things which we clearly and distinctly understand, than with others.

-#### 13. A mental image is more often vivid, in proportion as it is associated with a greater number of other images.
+### 13. A mental image is more often vivid, in proportion as it is associated with a greater number of other images.